The types of Operating Systems in the LINUX family

-· CentOS: It is an operating system from the Linux family that is quite community supported and it is a free as well as open source operating system that again is based on the Red Hat Enterprise Linux.
-It is known for maintaining 100 percent binary compatibility with the upstream distribution that it has.
-CentOS basically stands for the Community Enterprise.
-This one is available free of charge and its technical support is provided by community through web forums, official mailing lists and chat rooms.
+CentOS: CentOS stands for the Community Enterprise, and this operating system from the Linux family has a large following in the community.
+Like its predecessor, it is an open source operating system that is based on the Red Hat Enterprise Linux.
+It is well-known for maintaining 100 percent binary compatibility, due to the utilization of upstream distribution.
+This OS is available free of charge and its technical support is provided by community through web forums, official mailing lists and chat rooms.

 Fedora: Fedora’s standard operations, as well as its desktop are a similar experience to Kubuntu and Ubuntu.
 This OS is commonly used for older computers because of their limited system requirements.
 It can be found in almost all colours, such as brown, black, grey, red, and tan